 Seafood naturally plays a starring role in the gastronomy of the Asturian coastal towns, and you’ll have plenty of opportunities to find a good restaurant where you can taste the delights fresh from the sea.
 Here are a few of my recommendations, but feel free to try them out.
 There are so many great places to eat along the coast.

 Yume Gastro in the tower of Centro Niemeyer in Aviles is a small restaurant with a focus on modern, creative gastronomy.
-Run by a young couple, Yume offers a couple of sophisticated, high-quality menus that you can enjoy with a view of the Niemeyer complex.
+Yume is run by a young couple who offer a few sophisticated, high-quality menus.
+You can enjoy them with a view of the Niemeyer complex.
 Book a table in advance.

 Sidreria el Puerto in Llanes serves freshly caught seafood in a cozy setting right next to the fishing boats.
 The dishes are simple, classic and you can also taste the region’s famous cider.